AlxHnr/libvirt-sandbox-environments/README.md

 # Issues and limitations

 * Multi-touch mouse gestures are not forwarded to guest VMs
 * Fractional scaling on the host breaks VM window resizing.
-Set it to 100% or a multiple of it.
-  Configure the dpi in this file instead: `./files/home/Xresources`
+Instead, change the dpi setting in `./files/home/Xresources` before creating your VMs
 * Virt-viewer does not forward the F10 key to the VM when the mouse is outside the VM window, even if the window is focused
 * VMs without the `gpu` flag have a very small chance of freezing when e.g. dragging large windows